tekviziondev/aws-projects/README.md

 - **Option 2 - Clone, Build, and Package the tekVizion Chime SMA Translator Library****
  <br> Note : Nodejs has to be installed in your Local Machine
 <br>1.
 Clone this Git Hub repository to your local machine.
 <br>2.
-Navigate to the (aws-projects\sma-contact-flow\sma-contact-flow-parser) in the local file system.
+Navigate to the (aws-projects\sma-contact-flow\sma-contact-flow-parser) in the local file system and open the terminal to execute the commands mentioned in the 4th and 5th steps.
 <br>3.
 Execute the following command to install node_modules "npm i" command
 <br>4.
-Execute the following command to compile the library files: tsc-w
+Execute the following command to compile the library files: "tsc-w"
 <br>5.
 Create nested folders named exactly as follows: >>mkdir nodejs\node_modules\sma-contact-flow-parser
 <br>6.
 Copy the newly created **"dist**" folder, the package.json file, and the package-lock.json into  nodejs\node_modules\sma-contact-flow-parser.
 <br>7.
 Zip the folder "nodejs" to create nodejs.zip where nodejs is the root folder of the zip archive.

-**Add the tekVizion Chime SMA Translator Library in and Lambda Layer**
+- **Add the tekVizion Chime SMA Translator Library in and Lambda Layer**
 <br>1.
 Upload the "nodejs.zip" folder into  your "Amazon S3" Bucket location and copy the name of the Bucket froom location (Service -> Amazon S3 -> Buckets -> Copy Bucket Name).(Amazon S3 is a service offered by Amazon Web Services that provides object storage through a web service interface), for more information about "Amazon S3" and "Buckets" refer https://docs.aws.amazon.com/AmazonS3/latest/userguide/creating-bucket.html .
 <br>2.
 In AWS console choose "Lambda" service and click "Layers" section  (AWS Lambda is a serverless compute service for running code without having to provision or manage servers and Lambda layers provide a convenient way to package libraries and other dependencies that you can use with your Lambda functions) for more information about lambda and layers refer (https://aws.amazon.com/lambda/ , https://docs.aws.amazon.com/lambda/latest/dg/configuration-layers.html )
 <br>3.
 After choosing "Layers", create a new layer and name it as you want.
 Copy the URL of the "nodejs.zip" (Chime SMA Translator Library) location from S3 bucket and paste it in the "Amazon S3 link URLs" section in "layers".